Schramm-Loewner evolution in 2d rigidity percolation

-The inset of figure \ref{fig:w} displays the average length $l$ of the spanning perimeters versus the lattice system height $L_2$ (in that case measured on systems with $L_1=L_2$); a fit gives $d_f = 1.35(1)$ corresponding to the value $\kappa_{\mathrm{fractal}}$ given in table \ref{tab:kappas}.\\

-\textit{Winding angle} -- How a curve winds as it grows is another feature for which the nice properties of SLEs permit exact prediction, namely that the winding angle measured between two typical points along the curve is Gaussian distributed, with a variance that grows logarithmically with the distance between the points \cite{Duplantier1988,Schramm2000,Wieland2003,Boffetta2008}.
+\textit{Winding angle} -- How tortuous is an SLE can be exactly predicted: the winding angle measured between two typical points along the curve is Gaussian distributed, with a variance that grows logarithmically with the distance between the points \cite{Duplantier1988,Schramm2000,Wieland2003,Boffetta2008}.
 On the lattice we define $\theta_j = \sum_{i=1}^j \alpha_i$, the sum of the local turns $\alpha_i$ that the curve takes at each step of its growth.
 In the scaling limit we expect that at distance $x$ along the curve from the starting point, the variance of $\theta$ is \cite{Boffetta2008,Saberi2009}:

 The inset of figure \ref{fig:w} shows the rescaled distribution of $\theta$ at different distances $x$, falling on the Gaussian distribution, while the main plot shows its variance as function of $x$.
 Fitting according to (\ref{eq:w}) we obtain the estimation $\kappa_{\mathrm{winding}}$ of table \ref{tab:kappas}.\\